Ambalavayal

+The village is home to St. George Orthodox Church, part of the Malankara Orthodox Syrian Church.

 Demographics

-As of the 2011 Census of India, Ambalavayal had a population of 16988 with 8290 males and 8698 females.
-The famous Edakkal Caves is in this Panchayat area at a distance of 6 km.
+As of the 2011 Census of India, Ambalavayal had a population of 16,988 with 8,290 males and 8,698 females.
+The famous Edakkal Caves is in this panchayat area at a distance of 6 km.

 Tourism

 Ambalavayal is a tourist place located in Wayanad district and is 10 km away from SulthanBathery.
 This location in Wayanad is situated above sea level and has a subtropical climate.
 This area is important for horticulture activities.

 Heritage Museum

 A special attraction for tourist at Ambalavayal Wayanad is Ambalavayal Heritage Museum.
 This is an archaeological museum and displays huge collections of vestige and antiques of 2nd Century AD.
 This is divided into four blocks named Gothrasmruthi, Devasmruthi, Jeevanasmruthi and Veerasmruthi.
 As the name indicates each block displays the related artefacts.
 These displays are of great interests to common people, archaeologists and historians.
 These displays include ancient hunting instruments like bows and arrows, stone weapons, clay sculptors and various other items like tribal pottery, rock engravings.
 Ambalavayal Heritage Museum is one of the best-maintained museums in Malabar region and is always an attraction for tourists.
 This museum will shed lights towards the history of Malabar area.
 This museum opens our eyes to the advanced civilization led by the tribes.
 Ambalavayal heritage museum provides a rare chance to view the items that are prepared by tribes getting inspired by nature and is used in their daily life.
 Visiting time to this museum is between 9 AM to 6 PM.